servicewell/flc.fhir.base/README.md

 ## 🔍 What is FLC?

 FHIR Liquid Conversion (FLC) is a structured, opinionated way of managing input-to-FHIR transformations using Liquid templates and standard FHIR IG tooling.
-It builds on Microsoft's [FHIR Converter](https://github.com/microsoft/FHIR-Converter) but introduces several key improvements:
+It builds on the open source project [FHIR Converter](https://github.com/microsoft/FHIR-Converter) but introduces several key improvements:

-## 🔧 About This Project: Building on the FHIR Liquid Converter (FLC)
+## 🔧 About This Implementationguide

-This Implementation Guide builds upon the work initiated by Microsoft in their [FHIR Liquid Converter (FLC)](https://github.com/microsoft/FHIR-Converter) project.
-We’ve **forked the original engine** and extended it with several enhancements, while maintaining full compatibility with the core transformation principles.
+This Implementation Guide adds profiles and extensions to be able to package FLC int an Implementation Guide.

 Rather than creating a separate transformation project structure around the engine, our goal is to **enable direct use of FLC within an IG**.
 All mapping resources – including FSH definitions and transformation templates – are authored and maintained inside the IG itself, making the conversion logic version-controlled and portable.